brendan-duncan/dartray/README.md

 and learning.

 DartRay is a port of the [PBRT](http://www.pbrt.org) renderer by Matt Pharr and Greg Humphreys.
-I highly recommend the book on PBRT, Physically Based Rendering.
+I highly recommend the book on PBRT, [Physically Based Rendering: From Theory To Implementation](http://www.amazon.com/gp/product/0123750792?ie=UTF8&tag=pharr-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0123750792).

 ##[Documentation](https://github.com/brendan-duncan/dartray/wiki)